-Covid 19 coronavirus: Nine new Covid-19 cases as lockdown decision looms
+Covid 19 coronavirus: Nine new cases as lockdown decision looms

 The nine new cases are made up of seven confirmed and two probable cases.

-There are no additional deaths so the death toll remains at 12.
+The death toll remains at 12.

-Director-General of Health Ashley Bloomfield will join Prime Minister Jacinda Ardern for the post-Cabinet press conference at 4pm when it will be revealed if and when New Zealand will move to alert level 3.
+There are now 974 people with Covid-19 who have recovered – an increase of 62 from yesterday.

-Yesterday there were nine new cases, the second time the daily tally was in single-digits since before the lockdown.
+Yesterday, 3081 tests were processed and in total there's been 86,305 processed to date.

 READ MORE: